Click each of the 3 tabs below to read the FAQs.

 I have multiple spellings of my name.
 Which should I use when filling out the BPS application?

-Each Castle testing center requires all candidate’s present a valid government-issued photo identification with a signature.
+Each Prometric testing center requires all candidate’s present a valid government-issued photo identification with a signature.
 The name that you apply with should match your government I.D.
 The BPS profile does offer a section for you to list any other names that are used.
 Please be sure to list all other names there, including the name listed on your official university documents. .

 Is the exam computer-based or paper-based?